raphaelleroffo/intro-to-gis/Session2/session2_tutorial.md

 You have now reopened your project file, complete with all the layers and the same symbology taht was previously applied. **Congrats!
 This concludes today's tutorial!**

+If you have had difficulties, the final result, packaged in the `Session2-Barcelona-data.gpkg` geopackage, is available for your to download on the GitHub `Session2` folder.

 ### Reminder: QGIS Documentation
 The QGIS documentation is available at this address: https://qgis.org/en/docs/index.html